ir0nfelix/eve-rest-api-project/README.md

     ...
     }
 ```
-    Allowed method are declared inside DOMAIN with refereces to
+    Allowed method are declared inside DOMAIN with references to
-    shemas in settins.py
+    schemas in settings.py
 ```
        DOMAIN = {
         'food_category': {